JesseTNRoberts/SP25-CSC4220/syllabus.md

 ### Graduate Course

-Students in the graduate version of the course will complete 4 additional assignments.
+Students in the graduate version of the course will complete 3 additional assignments.

 - A modern book on machine learning approved by the instructor (ie. Genius Makers, The Alignment Problem, Human Compatible)
 - A group discussion based on research paper reading
 - A culminating group project

-All students enrolled in the graduate version of the course will be graded according to the Graduate grading scheme, which includes a team-based **Graduate Final Project** distributed in the second half of the semester.
-More details to be in the coming weeks.

-Further,

 ## Office Hours and Communication